1973 Detroit mayoral election: Results

 Voter turnout in the mayoral election declined from the record-high of 60.89% reached in the previous 1969 election.
 Turnout equaled more than 55% of the city's approximately 815,000 registered voters.
 United Press International attributed the lighter turnout to the cold weather on election day.
 None of the city's electoral precincts saw an increase in its turnout rate.
 While all neighborhoods declined in their turnout compared to the preceding election, the greatest decline in turnout was experienced in White neighborhoods on the city's northwest side, along its eastern boundary, and north of its downtown.
 Most Black precincts experienced only a moderate decrease, with turnout declining between 10% and 20%.
 The mean turnout in the city's 1,122 precincts was 50.64%, with a standard deviation of 8.23 percentage points.
 The mean turnout in the 295 precincts that were 90% or more Black was 52.89% with a standard deviation of 6.86%.
 The mean turnout in the 448 precincts that were 90% or more White was 50.76%, with a standard deviation of 7.08 percentage points.

 While turnout declined, more individual precincts experienced overwhelming outcomes in which one of the two candidates carried them by over 90%.

 Aftermath

-Coleman Young would serve as mayor until 1994.
+Young would serve as mayor until 1994.

 Detroit would not elect a White mayor again until 2013.